Director, Governance, Legal and Performance

 Depending on the nature of the contract, a number of resources are available for consultation, including:

-- a suite of QUT standard contracts maintained by Governance and Legal Services
+- a suite of QUT standard contracts maintained by Governance, Legal and Performance

 - QUT standard purchase order terms and conditions